metalbear-co/mirrord.dev/content/docs/overview/configuration.md

 Creates a new copy of the target. mirrord will use this copy instead of the original target (e.g. intercept network traffic).
 This feature requires a [mirrord operator](https://mirrord.dev/docs/teams/introduction/).

-This feature is not compatible with rollout targets and running without a target (`targetless` mode).

 # internal_proxy {#root-internal_proxy}
 Configuration for the internal proxy mirrord spawns for each local mirrord session that local layers use to connect to the remote agent